 Are low-income with an annual gross income that does not exceed 80% of area median income (AMI) or the income limits established by HUD by family size; 24 CFR § 960.102.

-Provide documentation of Social Security numbers (SSN) for all family members or sign a certification under penalties of perjury for each family member that does not have a SSN; and 24 CFR § 5.216.
+Provide an original Social Security card issued by the SSA for all household members for the purpose of verifying Social Security Numbers; 24 CFR § 5.216.

 Eligible applicants may become residents even if they lack the SSN documentation for children under the age of 6, but must verify the SSN within 90 days;